-To qualify for retirement benefits, you need 40 Social Security credits.
-You earn credits by paying Social Security tax on your income, and you can earn up to four per year.
-In 2019, $1,360 in earnings equals one credit; you earn four credits after making $5,440 for the year.
-For eligibility purposes, it doesn’t matter how long it takes you to earn your credits, but practically speaking most people qualify for Social Security after a decade in the work force.
+In 2023, $1,640 in earnings equals one credit; you earn four credits after making $6,560 for the year.
+For eligibility purposes, it doesn’t matter how long it takes you to earn your 40 credits, but practically speaking most people qualify for Social Security after a decade in the workforce.

 There is no work requirement for Supplemental Security Income (SSI), a safety-net program administered by Social Security that provides cash assistance for people who are over 65, blind or disabled and have very limited income and financial assets.

 - The minimum income to earn work credits typically changes annually, based on national wage trends.

 - People who did not earn sufficient credits to qualify for Social Security on their own may receive benefits on the work record of a spouse, former spouse or parent.